A driver for older Wacom tablets.

 How is MockTab different from Wacom's driver or OpenTabletDriver?

 Wacom's software is closed-source and drops older hardware with each macOS release.
-OpenTabletDriver is an accomplished open-source project with broad hardware and platform coverage and is the best option in many cases.
-MockTab takes a more limited approach: deliberately narrow.
-One platform, one vendor, native Swift, no tangle of background daemons, and no kernel extensions.
-The smaller scope means fewer moving parts and a more focused configuration UI.
+OpenTabletDriver is a capable open-source project with broad hardware and platform coverage.
+MockTab takes a narrower approach: one platform, one vendor, native Swift, no background daemons, no kernel extensions.
+The smaller scope means a simpler configuration surface and no background services.

 If your device already works, then you have no need to change.
 MockTab exists for hardware the official driver dropped, and for people who prefer a small native Mac app over a broader system service.